barsdeveloper/ueblueprint/README.md

     import { Blueprint } from "./dist/ueblueprint.js"
 </script>
 ```
-4. Define your blueprint the by just writing the code inside a `ueb-blueprint`, inside a `template` element
+4. Define your blueprint the by just writing the code inside a `ueb-blueprint`, inside a `template` element.
 ```HTML
 <ueb-blueprint>
     <template>